Foreign relations of Tuvalu

-This article is about the foreign relations of Tuvalu.
 From 1916 to 1975, Tuvalu was part of the Gilbert and Ellice Islands colony of the United Kingdom.
 A referendum was held in 1974 to determine whether the Gilbert Islands and Ellice Islands should each have their own administration.
 As a consequence of the referendum, the separate British colonies of Kiribati and Tuvalu were formed.
 Tuvalu became fully independent as a sovereign state within the Commonwealth on 1 October 1978.
 On 5 September 2000, Tuvalu became the 189th member of the United Nations.

 Tuvalu is a very small island country of 26 km2.
-In terms of physical land size, Tuvalu is the fourth smallest country in the world, larger only than the Vatican City—0.44 km2; Monaco—1.95 km2 and Nauru—21 km2. it is the third-least populated independent country in the world, with a population of 10,507 (2017 Census).
+In terms of physical land size, Tuvalu is the fourth smallest country in the world, larger only than the Vatican City—0.44 km2; Monaco—1.95 km2 and Nauru—21 km2. it is the second-least populated independent country in the world, with a population of 10,507 (2017 Census).
 Because of the small size of the economy of Tuvalu, its foreign relations are limited to its most important partners.
 Tuvalu maintains close relations with Fiji, New Zealand, Australia (which has maintained a High Commission in Tuvalu since 2018), Japan, South Korea, Taiwan, the United States of America, the United Kingdom and the European Union.
-It has diplomatic relations with Taiwan.

 As a small Pacific Island nation, a major concern is the effect of climate change on the atolls.
 Tuvalu is a developing country and works with other island states, which tend to share similar sustainable development challenges, such as the Pacific Small Island Developing States (PSIDS).

 Tuvalu participates in the work of the Pacific Community (SPC) and is a member of the Pacific Islands Forum, the Commonwealth of Nations and the United Nations.
 It has maintained a mission at the United Nations in New York City since 2000.